What you Say, What People HearBy Dr. Margaret Paul

 Communication between partners often gets confusing, and there is a very good reason for this.
 Most of the time, the words we use have far less impact than the energy behind the words.
 Therefore, what you say is often not what the other person hears.

-For example, in one of my phone counseling sessions with Joshua, he complained about the fact that his wife, Joan, often gets upset with him over seemingly minor issues.
+In one of my phone counseling sessions with Joshua, he complained about the fact that his wife, Joan, often gets upset with him over seemingly minor issues.
 A recent conflict had occurred over a book she was reading.
 He had asked her why she was reading that particular book, and she had responded to him with irritation.

 "Joshua," I asked, "why were you asking her about the book?"